Playing on a Single String

 The G ‘Altered’ scale is a mode of the Ab Melodic Minor scale and is commonly used when improvising over altered dominant 7th chords such as: G7#5, G7b9,b13, G7#9 etc. The scale can also be referred to as a ‘Diminished Whole Tone’ scale or the Superlocrian mode.

-Here’s this scale mapped out on all six strings for you.
+Here’s this scale mapped out on all six strings for you and there is also a downloadable PDF added below to print out and put on your music stand.

 As with the previous exercise, you are going to start working with the new scale by having no restrictions, so you can play anywhere on the fingerboard using familiar scale shapes you may already know for the G Altered scale.
 If you don’t know any G Altered scale shapes as yet, now is a good time to learn one!

-Here’s a backing track using a G7 Alt. chord vamp, once again in a Jazz Funk style.
+Here’s a backing track (see attached file below) using a G7 Alt. chord vamp, once again in a Jazz Funk style.
 You can use the G Altered scale throughout the track if you’d like, although the sound can be quite tense if played for a long period of time.
 Try to really get the sound of the scale into your ear despite the tension it creates.

 After completing the exercises above, try converting some of the other scales you use regularly.
 Take different scale types and learn them on single strings.
 You could use pentatonic scales, blues scales or any of the various modes for this.